Azure-Samples/azure-ml-federated-learning/docs/real-world-examples/ccfraud.md

 1. If you are not using the quickstart setup, adjust the config file  `config.yaml` in `examples/pipelines/utils/upload_data/` to match your setup.

-    :closed_lock_with_key: This job supports [encryption at rest](../concepts/confidentiality.md), during the upload the data will be encrypted to a custom key located in an Azure Key Vault.
+    :closed_lock_with_key: Optional: this job can support [encryption at rest](../concepts/confidentiality.md), during the upload the data can be encrypted with a custom key located in an Azure Key Vault.
 This is a good practice to ensure that your data is encrypted with a key yourself or your team or the cloud provider doesn't have access to.
 To turn this on:

     - check out the `confidentiality` section in the config file in `examples/pipelines/utils/upload_data/config.yaml` and set `enable:true`
     - modify your key vault name to match with the base name you used during provisioning (ex: `kv-{basename}`).